xubingyue/avocadodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 on bigger spinning disks.

 RocksDB itself provides a lot of different knobs to fine tune the storage engine according to your use-case.
-ArangoDB supports the most common ones using the options below.
+AvocadoDB supports the most common ones using the options below.

 Performance reports for the storage engine can be found here: